drb0r1s/ftw-hourly/README.md

 # About
 - This is the version of **Sharetribe FTW-Hourly** with new features.
-- The website called YogaTime has been improved, two new features have been added:
+- The website called *YogaTime* has been updated with *two new features*:
--- one
+  - Online/Offline Wizard Tab
--- two
+  - Seats system